-Executive Committee will take successive votes on the IRM choices as determined in Step 2.
+The Executive Committee will take successive votes on the IRM choices as determined in Step 2.
 The IRM that received the most votes in the straw poll will be voted on first.
 If that IRM does not receive the votes necessary for approval, the IRM that received the second most votes in the straw poll will be voted on.
 If that IRM does not receive the votes necessary for approval, the IRM that received the third most votes in the straw poll will be voted on.
 If there is a tie vote in the straw poll, the IRM that is closest to the base case IRM will be voted on.
 If they are equally close, they will be voted on together.
-If none of the IRMs voted on receives the necessary number of votes, the Executive Secretary will follow the procedure If the Executive Committee does not approve a new IRM, the current described in Step 4.
-IRM will remain in effect for the next Capability Year.
-The Executive Secretary will distribute printed ballots for each vote which will indicate the subject of the vote, the identity of the Executive Committee member voting, and the member's vote.
+If none of the IRMs voted on receives the necessary number of votes, the Executive Secretary will follow the procedure described in Step 4.- If the Executive Committee does not approve a new IRM, the current IRM will remain in effect for the next Capability Year.

+The Executive Secretary will_distribute printed ballots for each vote which will indicate the subject of the vote, the identity of the Executive Committee member voting, and the member's vote.
 The Executive Secretary will tabulate the votes which will be confirmed by the NYSRC Counsel.
 The Executive Secretary will announce the results but not how individual Executive Committee members voted.
-The Executive Secretary and the Counsel will treat the votes by individual Executive Committee members as confidential and not to be disclosed to any other Executive Committee member or any other party except on the express direction of the Executive Committee.
-The Executive Secretary will retain the voting records for a period of three years.
-If one of the IRM options voted on receives the necessary nine affirmative votes, the voting will be concluded.
+The Executive Secretary and the Counsel will treat the votes by individual Executive Committee members as confidential and not to be disclosed to any other Executive Committee member or any other party except on the express direction of the